bluelhf/pithos/README.md

 placed in the `tls` directory at the repository root.
 The certificate should be named `cert.pem` and the private key `key.pem`.

+The `tls` feature should be enabled in the crate to add support for TLS.

 ## File Format
 Pithos does not use a database to store files.
 Instead, all files are stored in a common directory, and identified by a UUID.
 The file format is a binary